Starcounter/Starcounter.Linq/README.md

 # Starcounter.Linq

-Starcounter.Linq is a LINQ to SQL Provider for Starcounter Database.
+Starcounter.Linq is a LINQ to SQL Provider for Starcounter.
 It uses standard LINQ syntax for queries.

 It is available for downloading as [Starcounter.Linq](https://www.nuget.org/packages/Starcounter.Linq/) NuGet package.

 ## Requirements

-Requires Starcounter version 2.3.1 and .NET Framework 4.5.
+Requires Starcounter version 2.3.1 or later and .NET Framework 4.5.

 ## How to use

-Firstly, in your Starcounter app add a reference to `Starcounter.Linq.dll` through NuGet: `Install-Package Starcounter.Linq`.
+First, in your Starcounter app, add a reference to `Starcounter.Linq.dll` through NuGet: `Install-Package Starcounter.Linq`.

 `DbLinq` static class defined in `Starcounter.Linq` namespace should be used as starting point when you want to build LINQ queries.
 It contains two important methods: `Objects<T>` and `CompileQuery<T>` (many overloaded ones) which are used for two different approaches.
 For example: